-Student was placed on Financial Aid Suspension, appealed their suspension status, had their appeal approved and has had financial aid reinstated.
+Student was placed on Financial Aid Ineligible, appealed, had their appeal approved and has had financial aid reinstated.
 Students will be required to meet with their Enrollment Advisor to develop an Academic Plan to ensure future success in meeting the satisfactory academic progress standards.

 The Academic Plan will have specific requirements that the student will have to successfully complete by the end of the semester in order to be eligible to continue receiving financial aid.
+Minimum Academic Plan standards include a semester GPA of 2.0 and a completion status of 67%.
+Academic Plans for some students may deem more stringent requirements in order to move towards satisfactory academic progress standards.
 The Academic Plan is evaluated and reviewed at the end of each semester, and if requirements are met the Academic Plan is renewed and will continue on into the next semester.
 While on the Academic Plan, the student may meet SAP at a later evaluation and have their status returned to satisfactory, and will no longer be required to be on an Academic Plan.

-If the requirements of the Academic Plan are not met, the student will be placed on Financial Aid Suspension for the following semester and will not be eligible to receive financial aid.
+If the requirements of the Academic Plan are not met, the student will be placed on Financial Aid Ineligible for the following semester and will not be eligible to receive financial aid.